soheeparklee/soheeparklee.github.io/_posts/2025-10-27-DAW-file-management.md

 tags: [] # TAG names should always be lowercase
 ---

+- ⭐️ Practical questions: SoHee wants to play music automatically.
+What file management system should we use?
+- ⭐️ Transactional Files will be test questions

 ## ✅ File Management

 > ✔️ File: Set of bytes ➕ Metadata <br>